Skip to main content

 See also: Debunking the Top 10 Vehicle Tracking Myths

 The telematics device retrieves data generated by the vehicle, like GPS position, speed, engine light information and faults.
-G-force measured by a built-in accelerometer in the device.
-Then the telematics device sends the data up to the cloud.
+Even G-force is measured by a built-in accelerometer in the telematics device.
+The data collected by the vehicle's telematics device is sent to the cloud.

 A vast amount of data can be processed and analyzed with a telematics device and other connected hardware or sensors, such as: